7 Steps to Effective Spend Management

-Sources of expenditure range across procurement of goods and services, employee salaries, rent, utilities, licenses, advertising and marketing, insurance, training, etc. Sources of expenditure vary from business to business depending on the nature of the business and hence it is an activity that every business must carry out uniquely for itself.
+Sources of expenditure range across the procurement of goods and services.
+They include employee salaries, rent, utilities, licenses, advertising and marketing, insurance, training, etc. Sources of expenditure vary from business to business, depending on the nature of the business.
+Hence, spend management is an activity that every business must carry out uniquely.

-Although identification of sources of expenditure is necessary, plotting and identifying an exhaustive list of expenditure sources is a challenge in itself.
-Either an automated tool to collect relevant information at source as well as eradicating the possibility of duplication or, in case of micro organizations, involving heads of all spending departments can help overcome this challenge.
+Although identification of sources of expenditure is necessary, plotting and identifying an exhaustive list of expenditure sources is a challenge.
+To help overcome this challenge, either automation at source eradicating duplication or a team of department heads can is the solution.
 A bird’s-eye view into the spend infrastructure should help identify overlooked savings opportunities.

 Step 2: Centralize all Expenditure Data in a Repository